Modern bank in Kuala Lumpur

 Immediate Digital Activation

-Don't wait until you're back home.
-Download the bank's mobile app at the branch and ask the advisor to help you set up your first access.
+Don't wait until you get home.
+Download the bank's mobile app while you are at the branch and ask the adviser to help you set up your first login.
 Test the DuitNow system with a small amount.

-One of the greatest challenges for expats is managing the exchange rate.
+One of the biggest challenges of expat life is managing the exchange rate.
 In 2026, using traditional banks for cross-border transfers has become obsolete for individuals.

 W

-Their rates are up to 8 times cheaper than those of classic banks for EUR/MYR transfers.
+Their rates are up to 8 times cheaper than those of conventional banks for EUR/MYR transfers.

 M